testillano/h2agent/README.md

 Json array containing all provisioned items, '*null*' if nothing configured.

-### DELETE /admin/v1/server-provisions
+### DELETE /admin/v1/server-provision

-Deletes the process provisions.
+Deletes the whole process provision.
 It is useful to clear the configuration if the provisioned data collides between different test cases and need to be reset.

 This operation also removes server mock internal data (requests and their states) as this only have sense for the provision which consolidated such information.